 Knowledge is the body of facts, principles, theories and practices that is related to a field of work or study.
 In the context of the European Qualifications Framework, knowledge is described as theoretical and/or factual.

-Learning outcomes are statements of what a learner knows, understands and is able to do after completion of learning.
+Learning outcomes are statements of what a learner knows, understands and can do after completion of learning.
 Such statements can be designed and used for educational planning and curriculum development or for different types of accountability such as legal accountability or professional accountability.

 Practical entrepreneurial experiences

 Practical entrepreneurial experiences are educational experiences where the learner has the opportunity to come up with ideas, identify a good idea and turn that idea into action.
-They require the involvement of external partners in the design and/or delivery of this learning, to ensure relevance to the real world.
-Practical entrepreneurial experiences provide students with a supportive environment, where mistakes are embraced and failure is a learning tool, so that they gain the confidence and experience to turn their ideas into action in the real world.
-Practical entrepreneurial experiences should be a student led initiative either individually or as part of a small team, involve learning-by-doing and producing a tangible outcome.
+They require the involvement of external partners in the design and/or delivery of this learning to ensure relevance to the real world.
+Practical entrepreneurial experiences provide students with a supportive environment, where mistakes are embraced and failure is a learning tool to gain the confidence and experience to turn their ideas into action in the real world.
+Practical entrepreneurial experiences should be a student-led initiatives either individually or as part of a small team, involving learning by doing and producing a tangible outcome.

 In the context of this work, ‘resources’ is a term that encompasses personal resources (namely, self-awareness and self-efficacy, motivation and perseverance), material resources (for instance, production means and financial resources) or non-material resources (for instance, specific knowledge, skills and attitudes).